Two-dimensional Carreau law for a quasi-newtonian fluid flow through a thin domain with a slightly rough boundary: Introduction

 where $\eta_\infty$ is the high-shear-rate limit of the viscosity, the parameter $\lambda$ is a time constant and $r-1$ is a dimensionless constant describing the slope in the power law region (see Saramito \cite[Chapter 2]{Saramito} for more details).
 Also, a two-dimensional nonlinear Reynolds equation for quasi-Newtonian fluid with viscosity given by the Carreau law has been obtained in Boughanim \& Tapiero \cite{Tapiero2}, with the following form

 where $\psi$ is the inverse function of the algebraic equation

 which has a unique solution noted $\zeta=\psi(\eta)$ for $\eta\in\mathbb{R}^+$, see \cite[Proposition 3.3]{Tapiero2} for more details.

-On the other hand, engineering practice also stresses the interest of studying the effects of domain irregularities on a thin film flow.
+On the other hand, engineering practice also stresses the interest of studying the effects of domain irregularities on a thin film flow, see for instance Dowson \& Higginson \cite{Dowson}, Patir \& Cheng \cite{Patir}, Sullivan \& Sharma \cite{Sullivan} or Tanner \cite{Tanner}.
 Thus, the goal becomes in identifying in which way the irregular boundary affects the flow.
 In this sense, the oscillating boundary is described by two parameters, $\varepsilon$ and $\varepsilon^\ell$, with $\ell\in(0,+\infty)$.
-The parameter $\varepsilon$ is the thickness of the domain (the distance between the surfaces) and $\ep^\ell$ is the characteristic wavelength of the periodic roughness.
+The parameter $\varepsilon$ is the thickness of the domain (the distance between the surfaces) and $\ep^\ell$ is the characteristic wavelength of the periodic roughness, see Figure \ref{fig:omep}.
 This, the function that describes the oscillating boundary is given by $h_\ep(x')=\ep h(x'/\ep^\ell)$, where function $h$ is periodic (see Section \ref{sec:definition} for more detail).

+Employing asymptotic techniques with respect to the domain's thickness, it is showed in Bayada \& Chambat \cite{Bayada_Chambat_1988, Bayada_Chambat} that depending on the relation between $\ep$ and $\ep^\ell$ there exists three different regimes (see see Figure \ref{fig:omep}): \begin{itemize} \item[--] {\it Stokes roughness} ($\ell=1$): the roughness oscillation wavelength is of the same order as the thin domain thickness.
+This models lubrication films where the roughness is quite pronounced relative to the film thickness, such as in bearings or seals with moderate surface textures.
+The oscillations significantly affect local velocity and pressure distribution inside the lubricant film.

+\item[--] {\it Reynolds roughness regime} ($0<\ell<1$): the roughness oscillations have a longer wavelength relative to thickness but still contribute to effective flow properties.
+Typical applications are for lubrication layers in devices with smoother surfaces or when the roughness patterns are more spread out, e.g., polymer solutions in thin-film coatings or fluid films in microfluidics with mildly rough channels.

+\item[--] {\it High-frequency roughness} ( $\ell>1$):the roughness oscillates on a much smaller scale compared to film thickness, i.e., very rapid boundary oscillations.
+Appropriate in highly textured or micro/nano-structured surfaces where surface features are very fine relative to the lubricant film thickness, such as in advanced tribological coatings or engineered superhydrophobic surfaces. \end{itemize}